sotnyk/csi_test/README.md

 # csi_test
-Demo for using C# classes in csx scripts
+Demo of C# classes using in csx scripts